article background

 Telstra and Vodafone are two of only a handful of Aussie telcos that offer a new smartphone bundled with a phone plan (Optus, Woolworths Mobile, TeleChoice and Southern Phone are the others).
 You can expect the latest premium devices from the biggest manufacturers, along with some older and cheaper models.

 If you’re an iPhone fan, Telstra and Vodafone (along with Optus) are the only Aussie telcos currently able to offer iPhones bundled with phone plans.
-As for Android devices, you’ll have plenty of choice from Samsung, Huawei and OPPO to name a few.
+As for Android devices, you’ll have plenty of choice from Samsung, Google and OPPO to name a few.

 One important thing to note about Telstra and Vodafone is that these telcos separate your phone payments from your plan payments.
 While Vodafone was the first to roll out this style of plan offering, Telstra now offers the same style of phone plan.